sharetribe/ftw-hourly/README.md

 > instead.

 This is a **beta** version of the template web application for a Sharetribe Flex marketplace using **time-based booking process**.
-This means that we are going to customize the template heavily later
+Many things in the template, from things like default content pages and marketplace colors and styling, are likely to change in the coming weeks.
 on: changing translations, marketplace colors, logo, landing page and so on.
-Also, you should note that currently, there isn't any way to add, remove or view availability exceptions.
+Also, adding, removing or viewing availability exceptions as a provider is not yet supported.
+This support will be added later.

-Essentially this repository is a fork from the existing FTW repository (which is using nightly booking process).
+This repository is a fork from the existing FTW repository (which is using nightly booking process).
 So, if you have started working with the original FTW repository and you want to change to FTW-time, you can
 [change the 'upstream' remote repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).